marvinbuss/mlflow-on-azure/README.md

 ![Docker Cloud Automated build](https://img.shields.io/docker/cloud/automated/mrnivram/mlflow)

 # 1. MLflow Tracking Server Docker Container and Deployment on Azure Web App for Containers (Linux)
-This project can be used to deploy the MLflow Tracking Server (version 1.3.0) in a Docker container locally or on Azure.
+This project can be used to deploy the MLflow Tracking Server (version 1.5.0) in a Docker container locally or on Azure.
 More precisely, it can be used to deploy the Docker image on an Azure Web App, where you will probably also host other services or your ML or DL models.

 # 2. Features of Deployment
 The deployment has the following features:
 * Persistent storage across several instances and across restarts
-* All data is saved in a single Blob storage and a single container (can be adjusted)
+* All data is saved in a single storage account: Blob for artifacts and file share for metrics
 * All application settings are accessible via the Azure Portal and can be adjusted on the fly
 * Docker image supports SSH connection only within the Azure portal (Enterprise ready security)
 * Docker image is stored in private container registry (Azure Container Registry)